 - Whole wheat flour contains insoluble fiber.
 In contrast, oats provide more soluble fiber.
 According to Wikipedia, “Dietary fiber has two main components: soluble fiber and insoluble fiber, which are components of plant foods, such as legumes, whole grains and cereals, vegetables, fruits, and nuts or seeds.
 A diet high in regular fiber consumption is generally associated with supporting health and lowering the risk of several diseases.”
 For more on the potential benefits of whole wheat, you should read this American Heart Association article.

 - Some people like to use honey in their whole wheat breads.
-This recipe uses light brown sugar because it is easier to measure, usually more available in the pantry… and less sticky!
+This 100% whole wheat bread machine recipe uses light brown sugar because it is easier to measure, usually more available in the pantry… and less sticky!
 However, honey is often seen as more natural (because it is less processed than most packaged white sugars).
-Moreover, honey has lots of unique flavors (i.e. orange blossom honey).
-Therefore, if you want to make a delicious honey wheat bread, you should try our Bread Machine Honey Wheat Bread recipe.
+Moreover, honey has lots of unique flavors (e.g. orange blossom honey).
+Therefore, if you want to make a delicious honey wheat bread, you should try my Bread Machine Honey Wheat Bread recipe.

-- If you would like to make the dough in your bread machine BUT you want to bake the bread in your oven (in order to avoid the bread machine mixing paddle hole in your loaf, etc.), you should visit our Soft Whole Wheat Bread Recipe.
+- If you would like to make the dough in your bread machine BUT you want to bake the bread in your oven (in order to avoid the bread machine mixing paddle hole in your loaf & avoid a bread machine “block” shaped loaf), you should visit my Soft Whole Wheat Bread Recipe.

-- An easy way to sneak some whole wheat fiber into your family’s diet is to make our Bread Machine Whole Wheat Pizza Dough recipe.
+- Another easy way to sneak some whole wheat fiber into your family’s diet is to make my Bread Machine Whole Wheat Pizza Dough recipe.
 Whole wheat + cheese & tomato sauce = Yum!!

 - This recipe uses bread machine yeast (instant yeast).
 It does NOT use active dry yeast.